-Country of Origin
+Weightlifting Country of Origin

-The origin of weightlifting cannot be found from one individual region, country, or place.
-However, a few different places had some of the earliest weightlifters and weightlifting competitions within them.
-Its earliest beginnings were found to be in places such as Greece, Scotland, Germany, Switzerland, Montenegro, and regions in Spain.
-Throughout these different countries and regions there is evidence of heavy stone-lifting events and competitions that were the earliest weightlifting events around the globe.
+The origins of weightlifting cannot be traced to one individual region, country, or place.
+However, a few different places were home to some of the earliest weightlifters and weightlifting competitions.
+Weightlifting’s earliest beginnings have been traced back to places such as Ancient Greece, Scotland, Germany, Switzerland, Montenegro, and regions in Spain.
+Throughout these different countries and regions, there is evidence of heavy stone-lifting events, competitions which were the earliest weightlifting events around the globe.

-Besides Chinese civilizations, the Greeks were well known to lift weights and have competitions involving weights around the same time period as the Chinese.
-Some strongman competitions began to appear in the later stages of the eighteenth century as well as the inclusion of weightlifting in the first modern Olympics in 1896 that set the sport of competitive weightlifting in motion.
-The early Olympic history of the sport was on and off as it was included in only 2 of the first 5 games until its inclusion for good in 1920.
+Besides Chinese civilizations, the Ancient Greeks were well known for lifting weights and had competitions involving weights around the same time period as the Chinese.
+Some strongman competitions began to appear in the later stages of the 19th century, as well as the inclusion of weightlifting in the first modern Olympics in 1896, which set the sport of competitive weightlifting in motion.
+The early Olympic history of the sport was on-and-off, as it was included in only two of the first five games until its inclusion for good in 1920.

-The rise of weightlifting in the United States however has been much slower.
-The sport was quite popular in the earlier parts of the twentieth century and multiple Americans won medals in global events like the Olympics.
-Because popularity of the sport is diminished, America lags behind the world in these competitive events however a rise of athletes like Martha Rogers in recent history (2015-2017) has led to a growth in the sport from the American perspective.
+The rise of weightlifting in the United States, however, has been much slower.
+The sport was quite popular in the earlier parts of the 20th century, and multiple Americans won medals in global events like the Olympics.
+Because the popularity of the sport is diminished, America lags behind the world in these competitive events.
+However, the rise of athletes like Martha Rogers in recent history has led to growth in the sport in America.